cstylianos/tweets_cleaned/README.md

 The second python file "average_degree.py" also reads from "tweets.txt" and provides the average vertex of a hashtag graph.
 The output is in "ft2.txt", located in /tweet.output.
 Each line in "ft2.txt" represents the rolling average.

 Note: For the calculation of the rolling average, tweets with no hashtags or no hashtags were ignored.
+Also duplicates were removed as well.
 Only tweets that were within a 60 second window were taken into account.

 The run the pyhon file, execute ./run.sh.
 Then provide the location of tweets.txt (./tweet_input/tweets.txt for example) and location of output file (./tweet_output.ft1.txt for example).